 The bill, S.B.
-No. 649, aims to amend the Education Code to enhance school safety and establish a new mental and behavioral health allotment under the Foundation School Program.
+No. 649, amends the Education Code to enhance school safety and establish a new mental and behavioral health allotment under the Foundation School Program.
 It modifies Section 48.115 by specifying that funds allocated for school safety must be used for various security measures, including infrastructure improvements, security personnel, and emergency response training.
-Notably, the bill introduces a new subsection (f) that explicitly states that funds allocated under this section cannot be used for mental and behavioral health services.
+Notably, the bill prohibits the use of these funds for mental and behavioral health services.
+Additionally, it introduces a new Section 48.117, which provides for an annual allotment dedicated to mental and behavioral health services for students at risk of dropping out of school.
+This allotment is calculated based on a base amount plus a per-student rate, and the funds must be used to develop comprehensive mental health systems within schools.

 Statutes affected: